rollup/rollup/docs/05-plugin-development.md

 The generated code that replaces `import.meta.ROLLUP_FILE_URL_referenceId` can be customized via the [`resolveFileUrl`](guide/en/#resolvefileurl) plugin hook.
 You can also use [`this.getFileName(referenceId)`](guide/en/#thisgetfilenamereferenceid-string--string) to determine the file name as soon as it is available

-If the `type` is *`chunk`*, then this emits a new chunk with the given module id as entry point.
+If the `type` is *`chunk`*, then this emits a new chunk with the given module `id` as entry point.
+To resolve it, the `id` will be passed through build hooks just like regular entry points, starting with [`resolveId`](guide/en/#resolveid).
+If an `importer` is provided, this acts as the second parameter of `resolveId` and is important to properly resolve relative paths.
+If it is not provided, paths will be resolved relative to the current working directory.

 This will not result in duplicate modules in the graph, instead if necessary, existing chunks will be split or a facade chunk with reexports will be created.
 Chunks with a specified `fileName` will always generate separate chunks while other emitted chunks may be deduplicated with existing chunks even if the `name` does not match.
 If such a chunk is not deduplicated, the [`output.chunkFileNames`](guide/en/#outputchunkfilenames) name pattern will be used.

 If the `type` is *`asset`*, then this emits an arbitrary new file with the given `source` as content.
 It is possible to defer setting the `source` via [`this.setAssetSource(assetReferenceId, source)`](guide/en/#thissetassetsourceassetreferenceid-string-source-string--uint8array--void) to a later time to be able to reference a file during the build phase while setting the source separately for each output during the generate phase.
 Assets with a specified `fileName` will always generate separate files while other emitted assets may be deduplicated with existing assets if they have the same source even if the `name` does not match.
 If such an asset is not deduplicated, the [`output.assetFileNames`](guide/en/#outputassetfilenames) name pattern will be used.